codex-academy/SortAndSearch/pages/lists_vs_arrays.md

 As is hard to use the `Node` Object on it's own we need to create a `LinkedList` object that is easier to use.

-Use TDD to create a LinkedList object that has:
+Use TDD to create a LinkedList object that have:

 * an `add` function that adds an item to the list;
 * a `length` function that returns the number of items in the list;